michaelsayala/splunk-boss-soc/investigating-ransomeware/README.md

 **Sourcetypes:**
 - stream:http, suricata, fgt_utm

-- Starting with the source IP address "192.168.250.100" and the suspicious domain "solidaritedeproxomite.org", filter for stream logs:
+- Starting with the source IP address "192.168.250.100" and the suspicious domain "solidaritedeproxomite.org", you can filter for stream logs using the following search query:

 ```
    index=botsv1 sourcetype=stream:http src=192.168.250.100 url=*solidaritedeproximite.org*